-SBY urged to visit KL for labor talks
+SBY urged to visit KL for

 We demand justice: Labor activists from Migrant Care and ex-migrant workers display placards during a rally outside the Malaysian Embassy in Jakarta on Friday.
 They called for the severe punishment of reported Malaysian rapists of Indonesian migrant workers.
 (JP/Jerry Adiguna)

 Around 150 labor activists and ex-migrant workers staged a rally demonstrating against the reported rape of two Indonesian migrant workers in Malaysia recently.
 They also demanded President Susilo Bambang Yudhoyono to visit Kuala Lumpur soon and evaluate the two countries’ bilateral ties.

 Calling Malaysia a barbaric nation, the protesters cited that the two reported rape cases were only part of a great number of violent acts committed by Malaysian security officers and employers against Indonesian migrant workers.

 “The series of shootings that claimed 13 migrant workers and the rape of the two women migrant workers are beyond cannot be tolerated and the President must visit Kuala Lumpur immediately because the cases strongly show that Malaysia disrespects Indonesia and that the Malaysian people look down on our nation,” executive director of Migrant Care Anis Hidayah said during the rally outside the Malaysian Embassy in Kuningan, South Jakarta on Friday.

 A similar rally was also held by a score of activists and students grouped in the Bendara, a non-governmental organization, and the Confederation of All-Indonesian Workers Union on Wednesday to protest the two women migrant workers’ reported rape.